• Skip to primary navigation

 Why You’ll Love This Recipe

-• Bubbly & Bright: Sparkling wine (or sparkling water!) adds celebratory flair.
+• Bubbly & Bright: Sparkling (or sparkling water!) adds celebratory flair.

 • Pantry-Friendly: Uses simple ingredients, fresh or frozen fruit.